SpeciesFileGroup/install_taxonworks/development/docker-win/README.md

 ## Preparation

 Note: The installation procedure changes with time while `WSL2` matures.
-This section describes installation procedure for Windows 10 Ocrober 2020 edition.
+This section describes installation procedure for Windows 10 October 2020 edition.

 * Run all Windows updates to make sure you are at the latest Windows 10 version.